apache/cloudberry-site/docs/deployment/init_cloudberry.md

     :::note
     You can initialize your Cloudberry system with primary segments only and deploy mirrors later using the [gpaddmirrors](/sys-utilities/gpaddmirrors.md) utility.

+4. To create a default database during initialization, you need to fill in the database name.
+In this example, the `warehouse` database is created during initialization:

+    ```
+    DATABASE_NAME=warehouse
+    ```

-4. Save and close the file.
+5. Save and close the file.

 ## Running the Initialization Utility